 John’s work focuses on development finance, the revitalization of urban communities, regional economic development, waterfront redevelopment and asset planning for institutions.
 John’s core skills include structuring public-private partnerships, development finance, building parklands, and creating innovative development strategies.

 John’s wide-ranging practice is national and international in scope ranging from New York to Cincinnati, San Antonio to London.
-His work focuses on large-scale urban transformations, as well as discreet real estate transactions.
+His work focuses on large-scale urban transformations, as well as discrete real estate transactions.
 Since founding the New York office of HR&A in 1984, he has led to bold plans that have reshaped important waterfronts, downtown districts and neighborhoods.
 John has:

 - Led the award-winning development of the 4,500 acre Daniel Island for the Guggenheim Foundation;

 - Conducted a comprehensive review of master planning efforts for the 2012 Olympic Parklands in London;

 - Led waterfront development efforts for sites in New York City, Toronto, Hong Kong, Philadelphia, Charleston, St. Louis, and along a ten mile stretch of the Anacostia River waterfront in Washington D.C.;